 In the interactive rainfall map below, you are able zoom in and click through into each city or town to view the average rainfall, as well as the average number of rainfall days for that location per year.
 It’s easy to see that coastal areas are exposed to much heavier rainfalls, while the central desert regions in South Australia and Western Australia are far dryer.

-As can be seen in the graph below, rainfall in Australian has actually seen a slight increase from 1900 – 2017.
+As can be seen in the graph below, rainfall in Australia has actually seen a slight increase from 1900 – 2022.
 This is due to uncharacteristic weather patterns which resulted in events such as tropical cyclones, as well as a general increase in the number of days of rainfall in certain areas especially northern Australia.

 As far as future predictions go with regards to Australian rainfall, it’s unconfirmed whether there will be a general increase or decrease across the country.
 Rather, varied changes across different regions are expected, as will be explained in more detail.

 This data was gathered from the Australian Bureau of Meteorology on their page here, which links to this data set.
 This data set can be viewed in a cleaner format here.